ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 unidirectional receive:
 : The connection must support receiving data

-In case a unidirectional connection is requested, but the system should fall back to bidirectional transport if unidirectional connections are not  supported by the transport protocol.
+In case a unidirectional connection is requested, but unidirectional connections are not supported by the transport protocol, the system should fall back to bidirectional transport.

+### Use 0-RTT session establishment with an idempotent Message {#prop-0rtt}

+Classification:
+: Selection Property

+Type:
+: Preference

+Applicability:
+: Preconnection

+This property specifies whether an application would like to supply a Message to the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during Connection establishment, potentially multiple times.
+See also {{send-idempotent}}.
+The default is to not have this option.

 ### Idempotent {#send-idempotent}